FloreauLuca/floreauluca.github.io/aer_racers/blogpost_physx.md

 ## PhysX presentation

-PhysX is an open-source library developed by Nvidia and used in many programs or games like Unity,...
+**PhysX** is an open-source library developed by Nvidia and used in many games or programs like Unity.

 This choice was made because of several advantages of this library:
-- First of all, the compatibility with Unity: indeed as PhysX is the engine of Unity we did not need to change the engine for the prototype.
+- First of all, the **compatibility with Unity**: indeed as PhysX is the engine of Unity we did not need to change the engine for the prototype.
-- Then, PhysX is an open-source engine, so we could access the code freely if we needed it.
+- Then, PhysX is an **open-source engine**, so we could access the code freely if we needed it.
-- Finally, PhysX being an Nvidia library, the integration to the Nintendo Switch was greatly facilitated.
+- Finally, PhysX being an Nvidia library, the **integration to the Nintendo Switch** was greatly facilitated.

 ## Integration with CMake

-The first step for the integration of PhysX in the game engine was to integrate it into the visual studio project.
-For this, we used CMake because it is the tool used to manage the other libraries.
+The first step for the integration of PhysX in the game engine was to integrate it into the Visual Studio project.
+For this, we used **CMake** because it is the tool used to manage the other libraries.

 By chance, the PhysX library has a CMake List already in place.